 There are two exams in this course.
 The final is cumulative.
 Exams questions will be generated from the material covered in class lectures and textbook readings.
-You are responsible for all readings, even those we do not discuss in lecture.
-The exam may include multiple choice, matching, fill in the blank, problem solving, and/or short answer questions.
+The exams include multiple choice, fill in the blank, and short essay questions.
+I will host a review session prior to each exam.